SkygearIO/features/features/430-passwordless/implementation.md

 ## API models

 Previously, we have two types of identities: `password` and `oauth`.
 Under the new design, `password` type should be renamed to `login_id`.

-However, for compatibility it would be kept as `password`.
+## Session Headers

+The authenticator headers would be removed and replaced with the following
+headers:
+- `X-Skygear-Session-Acr`: `acr` claim, URI value.
+- `X-Skygear-Session-Amr`: `amr` claim, space separated values.

+Also, `X-Skygear-Session-Identity-Updated-At` header would be removed.

+## Authentication Session
+OAuth API should pass parameters to Auth UI through query parameters. e.g. for step up, prompt, re-authentication.